 The Daily Mail reports Catherine Walker & Co. designed the Princess’s military-inspired coat.

 The exact coat is not listed on the design house’s website, but I think elements of the garment look really familiar and easily identifiable as a Catherine Walker piece.
-For example, the mandarin collar and shoulder pleat details remind me of two military-inspired Catherine Walker coats Kate’s worn in the past (on Remembrance Sunday in 2020, left, and 2022, right).
+For example, the mandarin collar and shoulder pleat details remind me of two military-inspired Catherine Walker coats Kate’s worn in the past (on Remembrance Sunday in 2020 and 2022).

 You’ll notice the collar and covered buttons are found on Catherine Walker’s Nero design (left), the pleats on the company’s Evie coat dress (centre), while the general construction (princess seams, sleeves and length) are very similar to the Beau Tie coat (right)—